My Personal Peruvian Prison: The Slow Boat From Iquitos To Pulcalpa

 The room was about 6 x 9 feet, just big enough for two of us and our bags, the hard bunk beds with their filthy mattresses, and the equally filthy seatless toilet.
 The water from the shower head flowed brown, but it was so chokingly hot and humid I didn’t care.
 The cracked walls were home to a steady stream of ants and cockroaches so large it appeared they were on steroids.

-You’re probably thinking: now she’s really done it, ending up in some remote Third World prison.
+You’re probably thinking: now she’s really done it, ending up in her very own episode of Locked up Abroad.
 But guys, don’t worry, I was there voluntarily.
 In fact, I actually paid for those accommodations.

-While doing research for the Amazon portion of my trip, it didn’t take me long to come across accounts of traveling via one of Peru’s legendary slow boats.
-These big, lumbering vessels take their sweet time traversing the many rivers of the region, stopping frequently to pickup and unload goods and passengers in small villages along the way.
-While the posts I was reading weren’t exactly recommending taking a slow boat, it did sound like the adventure of a lifetime.
+While doing research for the Amazon portion of my trip, it didn’t take me long to come across accounts of traveling through the world’s largest rainforest in one of Peru’s legendary slow boats.
+These big, lumbering vessels take their sweet time traversing the many rivers of the region, stopping frequently to pickup and unload goods and passengers in small, isolated villages along the way.
+While the posts I was reading weren’t exactly recommending that method of travel, it sounded like the adventure of a lifetime.

 Our boat, The Henry III, left approximately two entire days after it was supposed to and we loaded on all of our luggage including J’s motorcycle.
 No biggie, right?
 Wrong.
 Getting on and off of The Henry III involved